an abstract elastic triangle to tell the history of a vanishing object

 In visual effects and post-production, chroma key green (an alternative to chroma key blue) stands as a color-to-be-made-transparent and replaced with other content.
 Chroma key green and a green flame can be brought into direct visual contact by igniting copper sulfate (blue crystals) close to a green screen.

-The coupling effect was explored in Emanations (2015) for Korg CX-3 drawbar organ and its emulator, which together form an apparent alloy recorded simultaneously inside and outside a room.
+The coupling effect is explored in Emanations (2015) for Korg CX-3 drawbar organ and its emulator, which together form an apparent alloy recorded simultaneously inside and outside a room.
 The coupling effect was also explored at the Coppice Turning Concert, which took place in and in-between two adjacent spaces at once, as the audience flowed between them.

-The Turning Concert took place in August 26 and 27, 2016 as part of Coppice’s residency at Silent Funny in Chicago.
-Coppice’s music for physical modeling and modular syntheses was joined by with special guests.
-The audience was invited to change their point of audition by moving in space throughout the concert.
-Sound artist Lou Mallozzi performed two improvisations with Coppice, the first which consisted of two 20-foot pieces of .75-inch diameter steel conduit connected to Mallozzi’s ears as he sits between two different rooms.
+Lou Mallozzi conceived and performed two improvisations with Coppice.
+The first consisted of two 20-foot pieces of .75-inch diameter steel conduit connected to Mallozzi’s ears as he sat between the two different rooms.
 Coppice performed very delicate, quiet sounds using mouth-blown Capillaries (collections of tubes of different lengths) at the two separate spaces into Mallozzi’s tubes.
 While Coppice couldn’t hear each other, Mallozzi heard them both in separate ears, and in response improvised vocal sounds with two microphones very close to his mouth, amplified over two loudspeakers placed in each of the separate spaces.
-Immediately following was a second improvisation using the two microphones in and around Mallozzi’s mouth to create controlled feedback in a pair of drones that shifted pitches and beating patterns, combining and colliding in the bifurcated architecture.
+The second improvisation used two microphones in and around Mallozzi’s mouth to create controlled feedback in a pair of drones that shifted pitches and beating patterns, combining and colliding in the bifurcated architecture.
 In response, Coppice performed with their custom Multi-Material Filter, plastic tubing, and a Rhodes Piano Bass, while Peter Speer joined with modular synthesizer.

 A user’s off-screen soliloquy in the summer of 2016 (a concrete epitaph for browsers).

 “Medieval-style fortifications were largely made obsolete by the arrival of cannons in the 14th century battlefield.
 Fortifications in the age of black powder evolved into much lower structures with greater use of ditches and earth ramparts that would absorb and disperse the energy of cannon fire.
 Walls exposed to direct cannon fire were very vulnerable, so were sunk into ditches fronted by earth slopes.
 This placed a heavy emphasis on the geometry of the fortification to allow defensive cannonry interlocking fields of fire to cover all approaches to the lower and thus more vulnerable walls.”
-(Phifer, 2012, p.
-112-113)
+(Phifer 2012, pp. 112-3)